ashwini2206soni/concourse_ci_vault/README.md

 ```

-Next, we will generate a tls-cert to be used for authentication between the Concourse web node and Vault
+Next, we will generate a tls-cert to be used for authentication between the Concourse web node and Vault.

-The following script will init a local CA authority and generate the certs needed
+The following script will init a local CA authority and generate the certs needed.

 ```console
 $ ./generate_certs.sh